Skip section navigation (navigation may have changed)

 Steps to help with PMS top

-- Stay away from salt the few days before your period to help with bloating
+- Stay away from salt the few days before your period to help with bloating.

-- Drink less caffeine (found in soda, tea, and coffee) to feel less crabby and help ease breast soreness
+- Drink less caffeine (found in soda, tea, and coffee) to feel less crabby and help ease breast soreness.

 You may have heard that vitamins and other pills such as vitamin B6, vitamin E, magnesium, and calcium can help relieve PMS.
 It’s important that you talk to your doctor before trying any supplements or herbal treatments.

-Treating PMS top
+Medications for PMS top

 Your doctor may suggest diuretics (say: deye-yoo-RET-ihks), which help your body get rid of extra fluid.
 This can help with symptoms like bloating and breast soreness.

-Content last reviewed October 13, 2010
+Content last reviewed April 15, 2014

 Page last updated June 13, 2014